AOEpeople/techradar/radar/2022-03-28/remix.md

 Most web apps fetch inside of components, creating request waterfalls which leads to slower page loads.
 Remix loads data in parallel on the server and sends a fully formed HTML document

-At AOE we use Remix for our enterprise Web Applications to provide a first class UX and fast page loads.
+At AOE we use Remix for our enterprise web applications to provide a first class UX and fast page loads.